-Despite the government's efforts to reduce rural poverty, vulnerable groups like indigenous peoples, Afro-Ecuadorians, women, and children are disproportionately affected (see Sex and Gender).
-In rural areas, these groups often lack access to clean water and sanitation; live in low-quality housing (see Family and Kinship); and experience hazardous employment practices (see Time and Space), chronic child malnutrition, insufficient social protection (see Sustenance and Health), and low-quality education (see Learning and Knowledge).
+Despite the government's efforts to reduce rural poverty, vulnerable groups like indigenous peoples, Afro-Ecuadorians, women, and children are disproportionately affected (see p.
+2 of Sex and Gender).
+In rural areas, these groups often lack access to clean water and sanitation; live in low-quality housing (see p.
+1-2 of Family and Kinship); and experience hazardous employment practices (see p.
+1 of Time and Space), chronic child malnutrition, insufficient social protection (see p.
+6 of Sustenance and Health), and low-quality education (see p.
+4 of Learning and Knowledge).
 Further, the poorest provinces tend to be in the East and Amazon regions.